robgonnella/ardi/v2/docs/ardi_upload.md

 ### Options

 ```
   -a, --attach        Attach to board port and print logs
   -h, --help          help for upload
+  -p, --port string   The port your arduino board is connected to
 ```

 ### Options inherited from parent commands